ninadhulle/blog/apache-httpd-security.md

  SSLProxyCheckPeerCN on
  SSLProxyCheckPeerName off
 ```
 Below option specifies that https is required to access for all paths.
-This option along with *StrictRequire* gives forbidden access error.
+This option along with *StrictRequire* gives forbidden access error when http is used.
 ```
  <Directory />
    SSLRequireSSL